jgmalcolm/jgmalcolm.github.io/_drafts/2014-05-30-what-drugs-are-you-on.md

 the way the title has it, here's some tips and tricks I've learned to get all the facts.

-<em>Note: I'm a medical student in Atlanta, and this post is part of a series
-on "Becoming a Doctor" (more to come).
-These posts in no way constitute medical advice.
-Consult your doctor.</em>

 I typically start with:

 > "What medications are you currently taking?"